wp-plugins/cleanprint-lt/2.1.0/readme.txt

 Features and Benefits – Users
 <ul>
-    <li>Control – Users are in control of font size, images, grayscale of text, and eliminating any unwanted content before outputting to print and PDF.</li>
+    <li>Control – Users are in control of font size, images, gray scale of text, and eliminating any unwanted content before outputting to print and PDF.</li>
     <li>Button Set – Users feel good about hitting eco-friendly content output buttons next to your content.</li>
     <li>On-Page-Lightbox doesn’t open a new browser window on visitor’s screen.</li>
     <li>Green ticker shows how many pages CleanPrint has saved.</li>